 The 'Battle for Caen' was fought by British and Canadian forces against German forces for the northern French city of Caen in the immediate aftermath of the 'Neptune' (iii) amphibious assault which began the 'Overlord' campaign for Normandy (6 June/8 August 1944).

-The primary forces were elements of General Sir Bernard Montgomery’s Allied 21st Army Group, in particular Lieutenant General Sir Miles Dempsey’s British 2nd Army and General H. D. G. Crerar’s Canadian 1st Army, and of Generalfeldmarschall Erwin Rommel’s Heeresgruppe 'B', in particular General Leo Reichsfreiherr Geyr von Schweppenburg’s (from 5 August General Heinrich Eberbach’s) Panzergruppe 'West'.
+The primary forces were elements of General Sir Bernard Montgomery’s Allied 21st Army Group, in particular Lieutenant General Sir Miles Dempsey’s British 2nd Army and Lieutenant General H. D. G. Crerar’s Canadian 1st Army, and of Generalfeldmarschall Erwin Rommel’s Heeresgruppe 'B', in particular General Leo Reichsfreiherr Geyr von Schweppenburg’s (from 5 August General Heinrich Eberbach’s) Panzergruppe 'West'.

 Caen lies about 9 miles (4 km) inland from the Calvados coast of Normandy astride the Orne river and Caen Canal, and was the junction of several important roads and railways, and these communication links made the city an important operational objective for both sides.
 Caen and the area to its south are flatter and more open than the complexes of sunken roads bordered by tall hedges of the bocage country in western Normandy.
-Allied air force commanders also wanted the swift seizure of the area for the establishment of airfields for the tactial warplanes needed to support the land forces' advances.
+Allied air force commanders also wanted the swift seizure of the area for the establishment of airfields for the tactical warplanes needed to support the land forces' advances.

 The plan was for Major General T. G. Rennie’s British 3rd Division of Lieutenant General J. T. Crocker’s British I Corps was to take Caen on D-Day or otherwise to dig in short of the city if the Germans prevented its capture, and thereby temporarily mask Caen to maintain the Allied threat against it, and to thwart any possible German counterattack from the city.